-But that will only happen if we develop these new technologies in a conscientious and responsible way.
-In this series, we speak with a group of individuals who are doing just that.
-They’re scientists, artists, and thinkers, and they see a high-tech, sustainable future on the horizon.
+In this series, we speak with the scientists, artists, and thinkers who see a high-tech, sustainable future on the horizon.

 In This Series

 Leather jackets made in labs?
 This fashion designer wants to make it happen

 Meet Suzanne Lee, who's trying to inject some life back into industry -- literally.

 This sci-fi enthusiast wants to make “solarpunk” happen

 Move over cyberpunks.
 The cautiously optimistic are ready to try out their vision of the future.

 This artist is using technology to bring nature back into the city

 From butterfly bridges to moth cinemas, Natalie Jeremijenko's work highlights the mutualistic relationships between humans and the natural world.